 The Top Three DO’s

 So, toss some turmeric and black pepper into your stir fry, stew, salad, smoothies, whatever!
-I even add turmeric to melted dark chocolate, stevia and shredded coconut for homemade chocolate sweets to munch on.
+I even add turmeric to melted dark chocolate, agave and shredded coconut for homemade chocolate sweets to munch on.

 BLACK CURRENT OIL